 The auditory problem is related (it's not clear exactly how though) to the inability to use phonemes.
-This may explain why a phonics program alone is inadequate for helping a dyslexic: dyslexic children must be able to discern the sounds of language accurately (phonemic awareness) before they can accurately break words up into syllable chunks (phonics).
+This may explain why a phonics program alone is inadequate for helping someone with dyslexia: children with dyslexia must be able to discern the sounds of language precisely (phonemic awareness) before they can accurately break words up into syllable chunks (phonics).

 The presence of auditory processing problems also helps explain why those with dyslexia often have trouble with verbal communication.
-It is difficult to reproduce sounds that you are not hearing correctly.
+It is difficult to reproduce sounds which are not heard correctly.

 So is an auditory processing problem the root cause of dyslexia?
 Perhaps, but all we know for certain at this point is that dyslexia is a problem with the decoding of